sgc-main/terraform-aws-ecr/README.md

 - Dynamically generates replication configuration for:
   - In-account (cross-region) replication.
   - Cross-account (to peer AWS account) replication.
-- All destinations are automatically calculated from variables—no need to manually enumerate every destination.
+- All destinations are automatically calculated from variables, no need to manually enumerate every destination.

 ## References